 Zhou, H., Roberts, P., Dhaliwal, S, & Della, P. (2016).
 Transitioning adolescent and young adults with chronic

 disease and/or disabilities from paediatric to adult care services - An integrative review.
 Journal of Clinical

 Acknowledgment of Authors:

-This Position Statement replaces the Issue Brief Transition Planning for Students with Chronic Health Conditions (adopted June 2012).
+This document replaces the position statement Transition Planning for Students with Chronic Health Conditions (adopted January 2014).

 All position statements from the National Association of School Nurses will automatically expire five years after publication unless reaffirmed, revised, or retired at or before that time.